Industry Guides13 min read28 April 2026

 • Verify permit-to-work systems are functioning (if applicable)

-Week 2: Physical Workplace Review
+Week 2: Physical Walkthrough

-• Check that all emergency exits are clear, unlocked, and properly signed
+• Emergency exits clear, unlocked, properly signed

 Week 3: People and Processes